fastdlabs/docs/en-us/3.0/2-1-routing-and-controllers.md

 }
 `` `

 It is not hard to see that a careful friend can easily find that the controller here is actually a "middleware" callback.
-If there is a logic handling error in [middleware] (zh-cn / 3.0 / 3-2-middleware.md), it is Will not enter the controller.
+If there is a logic handling error in [middleware] (zh-cn/3.0/3-2-middleware.md), it is Will not enter the controller.

 Middleware implementation relies on [Middleware] (https://github.com/JanHuang/middleware) components.

 If the route is dynamic routing, the parameters need to be accessed through the `ServerRequestInterface` object.

 `` `php
-route () -> get ('/ hello / {name}', 'IndexController @ sayHello');
+route () -> get ('/ hello/{name}', 'IndexController @ sayHello');
 `` `

 `` `php